robertpiira/ingrid/README.markdown

     | +-----------------+ +-----------------+ |
     +-----------------------------------------+

-`.m_*` prefixed classes are triggered for above small-sized viewports. "m_" is short for medium.
+`.m-*` prefixed classes are triggered for above small-sized viewports. "m-" is short for medium.

-`.l_*` prefixed classes are triggered for above medium-sized viewports. "l_" is short for large.
+`.l-*` prefixed classes are triggered for above medium-sized viewports. "l-" is short for large.

 Nesting grids
 -------------